-Following on from the successful refurbishment of Black Watch in late 2016, which saw the 804-guest ship undergo four weeks of extensive engineering, maintenance and interior work, Braemar and Balmoral are to enter dry dock at Blohm+Voss shipyard in Hamburg, Germany, in preparation for the start of the 2018/19 cruise season.
+Following on from the successful refurbishment of Fred.
+Olsen's smaller, classic cruise ships in 2017 and 2018, which included a programme of extensive engineering, maintenance and interior work across our ocean-going fleet, Braemar, Balmoral and Black Watch entered dry dock at Blohm+Voss shipyard in Hamburg, Germany once again in November and December 2019, in preparation for the 2020/21 cruise season.
+[ReadMoreMob]

 During their dry docks, the ships underwent further engineering works, general maintenance and refurbishment, as well as accomodation enhancements and the creation of new public areas.

 Fred.
 Olsen recognise the importance of investing in ongoing upgrades and improvements to our ships, so both new and existing guests can continue to enjoy them at their very best.
 This multi-million pound investment will help to ensure that we can offer unique, simply unforgettable cruise experiences across the fleet for many years to come.

 Braemar was the first of the three Fred.
 Olsen ships to enter dry dock in 2019, stopping at Blohm+Voss between 14th - 24th November.

 During this time, the accommodation on Main Deck 4 benefited from thorough refurbishment, which included new furnishings, fabrics, carpets and décor, while the Owners Suite on Bridge Deck 7 was refreshed and refurbished too.

 In addition, new flooring was laid in the Palms Café and in the Coral Club.

 During Balmoral's dry dock, between 8th - 20th December, Main Deck 6 saw a number of enhancements.
 As well as the extensive refurbishment of selected accomodation on this deck, a brand new 'Oriental Room' has been created just along from Guest Services.